alalUDDIN123/angular_ecom/README.md

 ## E-commerce Application With Angular 🛍️

 ### **`Project Overview`** 📝
-The project was solely developed by me within a timeframe of 4 days.
-The application incorporates various features such as user authentication, product management, shopping cart functionality, and more...
+This is an e-commerce application that incorporates various features such as user authentication, product management, shopping cart functionality, and more...
+### **`Tech Stack Used`** 💻

+The application was built using the following tech stack:

+- **Angular**: Angular was used for the frontend development, providing a powerful framework for building robust and scalable web applications.
+- **CSS**: CSS was used for styling and designing the user interfaces, ensuring visually appealing and responsive layouts.
+- **JSON-Server**: JSON-Server was utilized for backend simulation, enabling the application to interact with a mock API and handle data management.

+### **`⏱️ Duration`**
+- Developed in 4 days

+### **👤 Made by**
+- Solely created by me

-### **`Deployment`** 🚀
+### **`Deployed link`** 🚀
-The e-commerce application can be accessed through the following link: [https://angualecom.com](https://angualecom.com)
+You can be access this live application through the following link : [https://angualecom.com](https://e-comm-angular.netlify.app/)

+### **`How to Run Locally`** ❔

+To run this application locally, follow these steps:

+1. Clone or download the code repository.
+2. Open the folder in your preferred terminal or code editor, such as VS Code.
+3. Install the required npm packages by running the command `npm install`.
+4. Start the project by running the command `ng serve`.
+   - Once the server is up and running, you can access the application locally at this URL: http://localhost:4200/.
+   - Open the provided URL in any web browser to view and interact with the application.

+By following these steps, you can easily set up and run the e-commerce application locally on your machine.

+---
+---

 ### **`Project Development Steps`** 🛠️
 1. 👉 **Project Setup**: